KouroshGerayeli/Image-Processing_-Pollen-segmentation/README.md

 1. Our algorithm using (watershed, k-means clustering etc).
 2. SAM ( Segment anything model ) by facebook is used as the reference model in order to confirm the first algorithm.

--This project was done in Grenoble-INP (Phelma) by Kourosh Gerayeli and Sina khanagha
+-This project was done in Grenoble-INP (Phelma) by Kourosh Gerayeli and Sina Khanagha